fare/asdf/README.md

 ASDF: Another System Definition Facility
 ========================================

-For all information about ASDF, see the web page:
+For general information about ASDF, consult the web page:
 <https://common-lisp.net/project/asdf/>

-Notably read the manual for instructions on how to use it:
+For instructions on how to use it, read the manual:
 <https://common-lisp.net/project/asdf/asdf.html>

-This file is only a guide for new developers.
+Below is a guide for ASDF developers; it is not meant for ASDF users.

 [TOC]